 You will not lose connectivity if one of the cross connections fails.
-A redundant connection is available to support the load of your network.
-You can additionally create multiple circuits in a different peering location to achieve failure resilience.
+A redundant connection is available to support the load of your network and provide high availability of your ExpressRoute circuit.
+You can additionally create a circuit in a different peering location to achieve circuit-level resilience.

 If I'm not co-located at a cloud exchange and my service provider offers point-to-point connection, do I need to order two physical connections between my on-premises network and Microsoft?

-No, you only need one physical connection if your service provider can establish two Ethernet virtual circuits over the physical connection.
-The physical connection (for example, an optical fiber) is terminated on a layer 1 (L1) device (see image below).
-The two Ethernet virtual circuits are tagged with different VLAN IDs, one for the primary circuit and one for the secondary.
+If your service provider can establish two Ethernet virtual circuits over the physical connection, you only need one physical connection.
+The physical connection (for example, an optical fiber) is terminated on a layer 1 (L1) device (see the image).
+The two Ethernet virtual circuits are tagged with different VLAN IDs, one for the primary circuit, and one for the secondary.
 Those VLAN IDs are in the outer 802.1Q Ethernet header.
 The inner 802.1Q Ethernet header (not shown) is mapped to a specific ExpressRoute routing domain.